🚀 See Middesk in action with an instant, self-guided demo

 Companies that want to work with other businesses as customers (or even partners) need to know who they’re dealing with.
 Does the business have any actual operations?
 Does it have the necessary documentation filed with applicable government agencies and regulatory bodies?
 Are its owners genuine individuals?
 Do the activities of the business and its owners point to a potentially risky relationship ahead?

 Answering all of these questions is a tall task for a company to complete on its own, especially if it has to do so for every business it wants to work with.
-To conserve resources for the work it really wants to do, a company will often hire a third-party service to help with the vetting that it’s required to do by law.
+To conserve resources for the work it really wants to do, a company will often hire a third-party service to help with the business verification that it’s required to do by law.

 This article explores what these services are, why specifically they’re used, and which ones are at the top of their class.